signet-framework/case-study/pages/case-study/contract_testing.md

 As long as the both teams require every new version of their service to be tested for conformance to the spec, the deployment cycles of the two services can remain decoupled.

 ## Existing Solutions

+Companies looking to adopt contract testing have a number of vendors to choose from.
+A brief perusal of these options will highlight the unique attributes that set Signet apart.

 ### Pact